 Speak with your healthcare provider to find out if EPCLUSA is right for you.

-Treatment with EPCLUSA may cost less than you think and is covered by most insurance
+Treatment with EPCLUSA may cost less than you think and is covered by insurance plans.

-Please see Important Facts about EPCLUSA including Important Warning about hepatitis B reactivation at EPCLUSA.com.
+Please see Important Facts about EPCLUSA including Important Warnings about hepatitis B reactivation at EPCLUSA.com.

 One way is by contacting EPCLUSA Support Path®, where a program navigator can assist you with this and other insurance-related questions.
 Call EPCLUSA Support Path at 1-855-7-MYPATH (1-855-769-7284) and inform the EPCLUSA Support Path program navigator that you want to complete a benefits investigation.
 Provide the EPCLUSA Support Path® program navigator with your name and address, the name and address of your prescribing doctor, your pharmacy benefit card, and your medical benefit card.
 You may also contact your insurance company directly.